 As a frequent flier, I thought I’d write this article to explain how you should go about flushing the one place you would never want to be messy — an airplane bathroom.

-The following five steps should be followed when using the lavatory aboard an airplane: Open the door to the bathroom.
-Look for the “Toilet” sign.
-Locate the flush mechanism, which is typically located within reach of the toilet seat.
-Pull down on the lever or handle to activate the flushing system.
-Push the “Toilet Paper/Flush” button on the side of the toilet to complete the process.
+The following steps should be followed when using the lavatory aboard an airplane: Swing open the bathroom door and hunt for the “Toilet” tag.
+Find that sneaky flush contraption close to the seat.
+Give the lever or handle a tug to unleash the whirlpool!
+Give the “Toilet Paper/Flush” button a friendly nudge to wrap it all up.

 If you still don’t get it then no worries, because we are going to talk about it in detail below.
 So for better understanding continue to read.

 In order to understand how do automatic toilets work, you need to know that there are two different kinds of toilets on airplanes.